All Episodes

 And if you explore that further, and we will have to, what's also going to be revealed is everyone's evident imperfection and fallenness.

-Donald Trump, broken, fallen man, broken, fallen, needs redemption, needs the holy hand of the Savior.
+Donald Trump, broken, fallen, man, broken, fallen, needs redemption, needs the holy hand of the Savior.

-RFK, broke broken, fallen, needs the holy hand.
+RFK, broken, fallen, needs the holy hand.

 Tucker, everybody, everybody, all of us together on our knees, shoulder to shoulder, bathing in the blood of Christ, the only thing that can cleanse and heal us.